Working while caring

-Many carers are also employed.
+Many carers also work.
 Your caring duties and your job may both be important and necessary parts of your life.
-However, it is often difficult to balance the demands of caring, family and work.
+But it may be difficult to balance the demands of caring, family and work.

 Learn more about: